marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/specifying-attributes-of-types.rst

   the lowest common multiple of the alignments of all of the members of the ``struct`` or ``union`` in question.
-This means that you *can* effectively adjust the alignment of a ``struct`` or ``union`` type by attaching an ``aligned`` attribute to any one of the members of such a type, but the notation illustrated in the example above is a more obvious, intuitive, and readable way to request the compiler to adjust the alignment of an entire ``struct`` or ``union`` type.
+This means that you *can* effectively adjust the alignment of a ``struct`` or ``union`` type by attaching an :option:`aligned` attribute to any one of the members of such a type, but the notation illustrated in the example above is a more obvious, intuitive, and readable way to request the compiler to adjust the alignment of an entire ``struct`` or ``union`` type.